kint-php/kint/advanced.md

 * `SerializePlugin`
   Decodes serialized strings.
 * `ToStringPlugin`
   Shows the string representation of an object with a `__toString()` method.
-Some poorly-behaved libraries will cause fatal errors when this method is caused, so it has sadly been moved to opt-in.
+Some poorly-behaved libraries will cause fatal errors when this method is called, so it has sadly been moved to opt-in.

 ### Custom plugins